stevenxchung/Web-Developer-Bootcamp/Section 39 - JavaScript - The Tricky Stuff/readme.md

 }
 ```

-Using the keyword "arguments" we can pass all the arguments of a paticular function through to simplify further:
+Using the keyword "arguments" we can pass all the arguments of a particular function through to simplify further:

 ```javascript
 function Motorcycle(make, model, year) {